byxhy/byxhy.github.io/_posts/2018-09-08-Machine-Vision.md

 ### 6. How to recognition a license number

 **1) Problem Finding:**

 *How to recognition the license number quickly?*

 ![](/assets/img/MV-6-1.jpg)

 **2) Problem Analysis:**
-* Acquire a license License number
+* Acquire a license number
-* Rotate the lience number picture to horizontal
+* Rotate the license number picture to horizontal
 * License plate recognition

 **3) Problem Solving:**